 Hi!
-My name is Ashton Labruce.
-I am a person who considers SEX as a means of expression: an ART such as music and sculpture.
-I enjoy exhibitionism and I don’t believe nudity should ever be subject to censorship.
-Human shape is so beautiful!
+I’m Ashton.
+I am a person who considers sex a means of expression: an ART such as music and sculpture.
+I don’t believe nudity should ever be subject to censorship.
+Human shape is beautiful.
+I’m very adventurous and open to experimenting new things.
+I find male and female bodies truly fascinating and exciting.

 Click HERE to learn more about my new project: I am writing a novel.
 I am making a contribution to the world: a novel about the matters that I am so passionate about.
 I’m reviving the XV century with a fictional character that will lead us through a realistic true: the male prostitution during medieval times.